Effects of immigration to the United States: Religion

-Conversely, non-religious people are underrepresented in the immigrant populations.
-Although "other" non-Christian religions are also slightly more common among immigrants than among U.S. adults—1.9% compared with 1.0%—those professing no religion are slightly under-represented among new immigrants.
-Whereas 12% of immigrants said they had no religion, the figure was 15% for adult Americans.
+Conversely, non-religious people are underrepresented in the immigrant population.
+Although 'other' non-Christian religions are also slightly more common among immigrants than among U.S. adults—1.9% compared with 1.0%—those professing no religion are slightly under-represented among new immigrants.
+Where as 12% of immigrants said they had no religion, the figure was 15% for adult Americans.
 This lack of representation for non-religious people could be related to stigmas around atheists and agnostics or could relate to the need for identity when entering a new country.
+When entering a new county, studies found that immigrants were more likely to have a religious affiliation because their affiliation gives them a connection to a familiar group giving them a sense of community in a new country.